Flagsmith/flagsmith/docs/docs/quickstart.md

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/quickstart/demo_create_3.png"/></div>

 Flags within Flagsmith are a combination of both: A Boolean value - the `Flag State` and then optionally: A String/Integer/Float value - the `Flag Value`.
-For now, we're going to use the `Boolean` value of the flag to control whether the button shows.
+For now, we're only going to use the `Boolean` value of the flag to control whether the button shows.
 Create a flag called `show_demo_button`, and leave it as Disabled by default:

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/quickstart/demo_create_4.png"/></div>